Stocking a Home Bar on a Budget

 Budget whiskey: Maker’s Mark ($9.95), Woodford Reserve ($11.95), Jack Daniels ($8.95) or Evan Williams ($3.95)

-Splurge whiskey: Old Forrester ($24.95 for 750 mL) or Bulleit ($16.95 for 350 mL)
+Splurge whiskey: Old Forester ($24.95 for 750 mL) or Bulleit ($16.95 for 350 mL)

-Rum, 750 mL ($14-$22): Bacardi ($12.95), Captain Morgan ($15.95), Sailor Jerry’s ($21.95)
+• White rum, 750 mL ($14-$22): Bacardi ($12.95), Captain Morgan ($15.95), Sailor Jerry’s ($21.95)

-Tequila, 750 mL ($18-$22): José Cuervo ($20.95), El Jimador ($21.95), Lunazul ($21.95)
+• Blanco tequila, 750 mL ($18-$22): José Cuervo ($20.95), El Jimador ($21.95), Lunazul ($21.95)

-Other options: You will need some amaro for negronis as well, or if you’re planning to mix up any Aperol spritzes or any other bitter cocktails.
-Champagne is another great option for making fun cocktails or sipping on its own.
+• Aperitifs ($15-20): You will need Campari for Negronis or Aperol if you’re planning to mix up any Aperol spritzes or any other bitter cocktails.
+Amaro is also nice

-Vermouth ($10-$15)
+4. Vermouth ($10-$15)

 You will want to pick up some vermouth as well.
-It comes in dry and sweet varieties, but you probably don’t need both, though sweet vermouth is more versatile for manhattans and negronis.
+It comes in dry and sweet varieties, but you probably don’t need both, though sweet vermouth is more versatile for Manhattans and Negronis.
 But you will want dry vermouth especially if you are expecting to make martinis.
 Buy a smaller-sized bottle.
 Keep it in the fridge after opening to ensure freshness.

 Other items for a well-stocked bar

-Hopefully you didn’t, because you still need room in your budget for a few other items that your home bar should have on hand.
+If you bought the most expensive thing from every category on my list, you’re probably getting close to $100.
+But hopefully you didn’t, because you still need room in your budget for a few other items that your home bar should have on hand!

 If you chose the low end, we’re closer to $40 so there should be plenty of budget left!

-12-pack of beer ($12-$20).
 Not PBR, Not Bud Light, but not the fanciest craft beer you can find, either.
 We’re on a budget, remember?

 My reasoning is that not all 10-15 of your guests will have a beer.
 Some might have more than one, some might have just one, but most will probably settle for a cocktail.
 You know your guests best, so buy more if you think they’ll imbibe.

-1+ bottles of white or rosé wine, 1+ bottles of red ($6-$8/bottle).
 Same deal with wine.
 If you’re serving cocktails and beer, you will probably be okay with one bottle of each.
 A bottle of wine can serve five 5-oz. servings — this isn’t the time for heavy-handed pours.
 Buy more if you think your guests will drink it.
 Check out these guides to rosé wine, red wine and white wine if you’re not sure which to buy.
 Make sure to put the white in the fridge before serving.

 (If you don’t use it, drink it later.
 Also, wine makes a great hostess gift for the next party you attend).

-Champagne ($10-$15) — optional.
 This one is totally optional, and you’ll probably want two bottles.
 I would only add this to the mix if you’re celebrating something, like an engagement or a promotion.
 Maybe a holiday!
 Bonus, you can use it in cocktails.
 It’s a great option for a variable spirit as well.

 Freixenet ($13.99) is my favorite brand of budget bubbly.
 Check out this sparkling wine guide for more ideas and tips on understanding labels.
 (Don’t forget to chill it ahead of time.)

-Mixers
+Mixers & more

 You also might already have some of these on hand.
 They’re good to have around.
 Pick and choose depending on your party and drinks you think you might serve.